-You will be required to lie on the imaging couch for approximately 45 minutes while the scan takes place.
+You will be given an injection into a vein in the arm and be required to lie on the imaging couch for approximately two hours while the scan takes place.
 The gamma camera will be close to you, without touching, but you will never be totally enclosed.

-Are there any risks to having a nuclear medicine scan?
+Are there any risks to having an isotope scan?

-The benefit from the nuclear medicine scan outweighs the small risk from radiation.
+The benefit from the isotope scan outweighs the small risk from radiation.
 The scan results will allow your consultant to make the correct treatment decision for you.